djaquay/frogger-gd/README.md

 ## Up Next/The Plan

-* player movement on/with turtles, logs
+* player collision with edge of screen (on logs, and on road as well)

 Bugs